-This one pot chili mac & cheese is crazy simple and majorly delicious!
-I morphed two classic recipes for one fabulous dinner!
+This one pot chili mac & cheese is super simple and delicious.
+I combined two classic recipes for one fabulous dinner!

 I would like to request a do-over for this week.